Lesson Plan - Get It!

 The rulers of this era are easy to remember: Four Georges, a William, and then Victoria.

-In this lesson, we'll talk about the Georges and William.
-Victoria has her own Related Lesson found in the right-hand sidebar.
+This lesson discusses Georges and William.
+Victoria has her own lesson, found under Additional Resources in the right-hand sidebar.

 In 1701, Parliament passed the Act of Settlement, which said no Catholic could rule England.
 So when Queen Anne died in 1714, Parliament passed over 50 of Anne's relatives as potential successors, simply because they were Catholic!